sjjpo2002/Movie-Recommender-System/README.md

 # Movie-Recommender-System
 In this project we try to build a recommendation system for a movie ratings dataset.
+GroupLens Research has collected and made available rating data sets from the MovieLens website.
+The data sets were collected over various periods of time, depending on the size of the set.
+In this example we will be using both the small dataset around 100k ratings as well as 22M ratings which include 580,000 tag applications applied to 33,000 movies by 240,000 users.
+We will show how collaborative filtering can be applied to the smaller dataset using Python and pandas.
+Then we will apply the same technique to the full 22M ratings dataset using Apache Spark's SparkSQL.